 Islamic Relief is one of the largest global organisations carrying out qurbani.
-With 30 years of experience, we have developed an efficient, cost-effective and reliable process that results in quality meat packs.
+With over 30 years of experience, we have developed an efficient, cost-effective and reliable process that results in quality meat packs.

 Donate today to share the joys of Eid.